 Recipe Steps to Make Homemade Lemon Curd

-Step 1: Add one to two inches of water to the bottom pot of your double boiler.
+Step 1– Add one to two inches of water to the bottom pot of your double boiler.
 (Or employ the do-it-yourself double boiler technique detailed in the notes.)
 Add to the excessive heat.
-Reduce the heat to low after the water starts to boil to maintain a simmer.
+I usually reduce the heat to low after the water starts to boil to maintain a simmer, so should you do.

-Step 3: Take the pan off the heat.
-Six pieces of butter should be cut and whisked into the curd.
+Step 3– Take the pan off the heat.
+Cut Six pieces of butter and whisk it into the curd.
 The heat of the curd will cause the butter to melt.
 Pour curd into a dish or jar, then top with a piece of plastic wrap that touches the top of the curd.
 (This avoids the development of top skin.)
 So that cools, the curd will continue to thicken.
 The plastic wrap may be removed once it has cooled.

-Step 4: For ten days, the curd can be stored in the refrigerator.
+Step 4– The curd can be stored in the refrigerator for ten days.

 Important Notes for Lemon Curd Recipe

-- I do not strain the lemon curd.
-Since the zest is so little and baked, you scarcely notice its texture.
+I do not strain the lemon curd.
+Since the zest is so tiny and baked, you scarcely notice its texture.
 Essentially, it serves just as tasty.
-If you wish to go the additional mile, you are welcome to pass the completed lemon curd through a fine mesh sieve.
+You can pass the completed lemon curd through a fine mesh sieve if you wish to go further.

 What is Lemon Curd Made Of?